wachra/udacity-project2/README.md

 - The better the English level in a country, the higher the probability they will visit Stackoverflow

 ### 5. Acknowledgements
-Thanks to [Stackoverflow](https://stackoverflow.com/) who made the survey results freely [availabe](https://insights.stackoverflow.com/survey) and the survey participants.
+Thanks to [Figure Eight](https://figure-eight.com) who made their *Multilingual Disaster Response Messages* Dataset [availabe](https://appen.com/datasets/combined-disaster-response-data/).